AqwamCreates/DataPredict/docs/QuickIntroduction.md

 ## What is deep learning?

-It is a more advanced version of machine learning.
+It is a more advanced version of machine learning, but mainly covers the neural network models.
 The training techniques are significantly improved and models are more complex compared to machine learning.

 ## Use Cases: